khaors/geocompr/main.md

 The resulting `tmap` object `map_nza` will be used, alongside `map_nz`, to illustrate different layout settings in the next section.

-### Map colors and categories
+### Color settings
 <!-- title to be improved -->

-Additional aesthetic settings are demonstrated in the code chunk below, which colors regions in New Zealand depending on their area.
-The results show how custom breaks can be set with the `breaks` argument (Figure \@ref(fig:tmpal) center).
+Color settings are an important part of map design.
+They can have a major impact on how spatial variability is portrayed as illustrated in Figure \@ref(fig:tmpal).
+This shows four ways of coloring regions in New Zealand depending on median income, from right to left (and demonstrated in the code chunk below):

+- The default setting uses 'pretty' breaks, described in the next paragraph
+- `breaks` which allows you to manually set the breaks
-Additional palette options include `n` (which sets the number of bins into which numeric variables are categorized) and `palette` (which defines the color scheme).
+- `n` which sets the number of bins into which numeric variables are categorized and
-Results of changing values for these simultaneously are shown in Figure \@ref(fig:tmpal) (right):
+- `palette` which defines the color scheme, for example `Reds`

 ```r